 Apparent size of NGC 7432The following table reports NGC 7432 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 7432 is a visual representation of it.

 The image below is a photograph of NGC 7432 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 7432 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 7432 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 7432 - Elliptical Galaxy in Pegasus is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 7432 - Elliptical Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.